kkruel8100/Flashcard-Generator/README.md

 # Flashcard-Generator and Study

-The app has two components using a Node module:<br/>
+The app has three components using a Node module:<br/>

 1. Allows the user to generate flashcards either a basic or a cloze-deleted type. <br/>